influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/production_installation/data_node_installation.md

 ### II.
 Edit the configuration file

-First, in `/etc/influxdb/influxdb.conf`, uncomment:
+First, in `/etc/influxdb/influxdb.conf`:

-* `hostname` at the top of the file and set it to the full hostname of the data node
+* Uncomment `hostname` at the top of the file and set it to the full hostname of the data node.
-* `auth-enabled` in the `[http]` section and set it to `true`
+* Uncomment `auth-enabled` in the `[http]` section and set it to `true`.
+* Uncomment `meta-auth-enabled` in the `[meta]` section and set it to `true`.
-* `shared-secret` in the `[http]` section and set it to a long pass phrase that will be used to sign tokens for intra-cluster communication.
-This value must be consistent across all data nodes.
+* Uncomment `meta-internal-shared-secret` in the `[meta]` section and set it to a long pass phrase.
+The internal shared secret is used in JWT authentication for intra-node communication.
+This value must be same for all of your data nodes and match the `internal-shared-secret` value in the configuration files of your meta nodes.

 Second, in `/etc/influxdb/influxdb.conf`, set: